Groove is in the Hearth

 But not only bones and skulls of animals were used.

 Excavations in the terp region identified human bones and skulls lying all over the place.
 These bones were used to strengthen the protective power of the circle.
 Albeit the dead normally were not buried on the terp-mound itself and excarnation above ground was the common funeral practice during the Roman Period, occasionally complete inhumations, both adults and infants, were found under the floor of the house or on the yard.
 Mostly within a radius of ten to twenty meters.
 Mandible, femur, tibia, vertebra and skull fragments all have been found in pits, grooves and ditches.
-Don't be too alarmed, ritual use of human bone is comparable with the relics of Catholic saints of today.
+Do not be too alarmed, ritual use of human bone is comparable with the relics of Catholic saints of today.
 These relics still serve as an intermediary between heaven and earth (Van Eijnatten/Van Lieburg, 2006).

 Human skull-bone was even worked.
 Polished and a hole was perforated into it so it could be used as an amulet.
 These human amulets and cups have been found in the terps of Arum-Baarderburen, Marrum-De Beer, Stiens-Kramer, Hempens-Glins, Ezinge and of Wierhuizen.
 Your deceased mother or grandma always close around your neck, and making it difficult for you to breath freely still.
 The worked skull pieces might even have been used as cups.
 Or, another possibility, were it former enemies hanging around their necks?
-And if you think all this is just too weird again, think of the millions of people who perform the holy rite of the Eucharist today and who then consume the blood and flesh of Christ.
+If you think all this is just too weird again, think of the millions of people who perform the holy rite of the Eucharist today and who then consume the blood and flesh of Christ.
 Also, read our blog post How to bury your mother-in-law to learn more about excarnation practices at the salt marshes, including the role the once big Frisian terp-dogs had in releasing the soul from the flesh.

-Archaeologist Nieuwhof gives also as possible explanation for the finds of worked human bone that it was part of rituals to establish the identity of land and house property through the 'presence' of ancestors.
+Archaeologist Annet Nieuwhof gives also as possible explanation for the finds of worked human bone that it was part of rituals to establish the identity of land and house property through the 'presence' of ancestors.
 To tie the family to the land.

-Many of the practices above date from the Roman Period, the Iron Age.
+Many of the practices above date from the Roman Period, the Late Iron Age.
 But some of the rites and rituals probably survived well into the Early Middle Ages.
 By then, the Frisians had become your average, classic Germanic tribe.
-No longer the feminine gods, but the well-known testosteronic gods Donar (Thor), Wodan (Odin) and the typical Frisian god Forseti (also named Foseti) probably worshipped at the red-rock island Heligoland in the North Sea, where the North-Frisian language is spoken to this day.
+No longer the feminine gods, but the well-known testosteronic gods Donar (Thor), Wodan (Odin) and the typical Frisian god Forseti (also named Foseti).
+The latter was probably worshipped at the red-rock island Heligoland in the North Sea, where the North-Frisian language is spoken to this day.
 But goddesses existed too, of which Freyja was the most important in the region.
 One of the pre-medieval superstitious practices that had survived, is digging grooves or furrows.

 The proof of this pagan practice is archived in the devotional Vatican.
-It’s the Codex Palatinus Latinus 577.
+It is the Codex Palatinus Latinus 577.
 A book that contains the Indiculus superstitionum et paganiarum ‘Small index of superstitious and pagan practices’ and also includes the fascinating Baptismal Vow of Utrecht.
-It was written in AD 742 or 743, opinions differ, and probably used by Saint Boniface to Christianize the Saxons and the Frisians in the eighth century AD.
+It was written in AD 742 or 743, opinions differ, and probably used by Saint Boniface to Christianize the Saxons and the Frisians in the eighth century.
 A relatively obscure god appears in the vow, namely the god Saxnot.
 Maybe worshipped by the Frisians too, for the Frisians are by and large of Saxon origin (check out our blog post Have a Frisians Cocktail).
-The Baptismal Vow of Utrecht is also curious, since it's not written in Latin but in an odd mixture of a.o.
+The Baptismal Vow of Utrecht is also curious, since it is not written in Latin but in an odd mixture of a.o.
 Old Saxon, Old Frisian and Old Low Franconian (Old Dutch).
 We can compare it with the fusion languages of Papiamento and Patois of today.
 Imagine how the Anglo-Saxon bishop Boniface baptised pagan Saxons and Frisians reciting this creole vow:

 Forsachistu diobolæ?
 Et respondeat: ec forsacho diabolæ.